c0d3runn3r/flash-board-lib/README.md

 ## Board internals

 `Board`, `Segment`, `Element`, and `Asset` are all classes.
 Since an Element is an opinionated view, it must be subclassed to have any particular usefulness.
 All Assets are owned by their Segment, and segments are owned by the Board.
 It is the Segment's job to decide whether it needs to create an Element or not.
-This is done by passing an Asset → Element map to the Segment's constructor.
+This is informed by passing an Asset → Element map to the Segment's constructor.

 > **Board is a singleton** I struggled with whether or not to allow multiple Boards, since various departments may want disparate views on the same data; but since all that data would need to be held in common somewhere at the top level (e.g. a BoardManager or something), that would mean Boards would become rather simple groupings of Segments.
 I think I can achieve that aim in some other way if it comes up (e.g. creating a view on a board) without the extra complexity in creating a BoardManager.